 December 05, 2013

-It should be pointed out that damage to your vehicle cannot be included in a personal injury claim.
+It should be pointed out that damage to your vehicle cannot be included in a claim.
 Your car insurance provider is able to assist you with obtaining repairs or with replacement of your vehicle.
-Personal injury cases are filed to help you obtain a monetary settlement or verdict to pay for medical expenses, reimbursement for lost time from work, and other items related to the injuries your body sustained.
+Cases are filed to help you obtain a monetary settlement or verdict to pay for medical expenses, reimbursement for lost time from work, and other items related to the injuries your body sustained.